When creating your estate plan, you have many options available to you that enable you to keep control over your assets after you pass away.

 Each type of trust has its own advantages and disadvantages which we will cover in detail below.

-A revocable living trust is a document that you can create that can be changed anytime during your life.
+revocable living trust is a document that you can create that can be changed anytime during your life.
+Revocable trusts are easier to set up than irrevocable trusts.
 For example, you can change your beneficiaries, your assets, assigned trustees, and how your assets are distributed.

 In order to change your revocable living trust, you can have an amendment drawn up and added to the original trust.